welltempereddeveloper/welltempereddeveloper/_posts/2018-12-03-programming-101-keep-your-functions-short.md

 performing some task, is much easier to comprehend than a single function performing the same task.

-If a function has one, well, function, then that function can be reused easily (without copy+paste) in other places.
+If a function has one _function_, then it can be reused easily (without copy+paste and change a few things here and there) elsewhere.
 When a function does two things, reuse gets harder.

 ### And also ...